mie-lab/reprotrack/index.md

 Co-located with SIGSPATIAL' 23, November 13th (Monday) 2023, Hamburg, Germany

-{% include figure.html img="teaser.png" alt="intro image" width="100%" %}
+{% include figure.html img="teaser.jpg" alt="intro image" width="100%" %}

 ## Background and workshop goals

-In 2015, a study by The Reproducibility Project: Psychology estimated the rate of replicability of psychology studies published in top journals at about 40%, sending shock-waves through the community and starting what is called the replicability crises in psychology.
+In 2015, a study estimated the rate of replicability of psychology studies published in top journals at about 40%, sending shock-waves through the community and starting what is called the replicability crises in psychology.
 Since then, subsequent studies showed that the problem of reproducible research is not limited to Psychology, but poses a systematic problem in all scientific disciplines.
 Very recently, researchers discussed the challenges of reproducibility in geoinformation science and spatial sciences and how to address them in practice.
 However, these best-practices are not yet adopted in all fields within GIScience.

 Reproducibility is especially challenging in mobility analysis, a core area of research presented at ACM SIGSPATIAL.
 Here, our understanding of how people travel was greatly enhanced over the last years based on large-scale movement data such as call-detail record (CDR), check-in sequences from location-based social networks (LBSN) and GNSS tracking data sets.
 However, real-world data is often plagued by inaccuracies, such as GNSS noise, false labeling and limited tracking coverage, all of which require extensive preprocessing efforts.
 Preprocessing in movement data analysis is still not standardized and the processing steps and their outcomes are, therefore, often different across studies.
 Problematically, the results of studies based on mobility data strongly depend on the employed preprocessing methods.
 Thus, the variety of preprocessing methods hinders the comparability of research results in movement data analysis.
 They are further not documented comprehensively and prominently in many studies, limiting the reproducibility of mobility studies.